coffeescript-cookbook/coffeescript-cookbook.github.io/chapters/testing/testing_with_jasmine.md

 <img src="images/jasmine_failing_all.jpg" alt="All failing tests" />

-It appears our tests are failing because Jasmine can not find the variable Calculator.
+It appears our tests are failing because Jasmine cannot find the variable Calculator.
 That's because it has not been created yet.
 Let's do that now by creating a new file named js/calculator.coffee.

 {% highlight coffeescript %}